mode-network/brandkit/README.md

  <img src="https://github.com/mode-network/brandkit/blob/main/Assets/Usage.png?raw=true" alt="Usages" width="520">

-The primary logo is yellow as we build primarily in dark mode, but you can use black to ensure visual contrasts on a light background.
+The primary logo is chartreuse as we build primarily in dark mode, but you can use black to ensure visual contrasts on a light background.
 On a dark background that uses a greyscale spectrum you can use the white version.
 Please note that the wordmark and logomark can be used interchangeably, but avoid using them together.

 We'd like to keep our logos simple and consistent.
 So no spinning, no shadows, no extra effects, and no mixing them up with other logos or icons.
 We'd love to keep things simple and clean.